Skip to main content

 PRP is a popular treatment for several sports-related injuries and is an outpatient procedure, meaning you can go home right after the process.
 The process is complete in about 45 minutes.

-Also known as stem cell therapies, this treatment is one of the most effective solutions to treat pain associated with an abnormality of cervical lordosis.
-The cells are harvested from the patient’s body, processed, and then reinjected into the injury site.
+Also known as stem cell therapies, this treatment is one of the most effective solutions to treat pain associated with an abnormality in cervical lordosis.
+The cells are harvested from the patient’s body, processed, and reinjected into the injury site.

 Depending on the condition, the doctor may opt for one of the two types of cell-based therapies:

-• Bone Marrow Concentrate (BMAC): It takes highly concentrated cells from your bone marrow and reinjects them into the injury site.
+• Bone Marrow Concentrate (BMAC): This procedure involves reinjecting highly concentrated cells from the bone marrow into the injury site.

 Both cell-based therapies are completed within 1.5 to 2 hours.
 Like PRP, they are also an outpatient procedure.
 The doctor uses live X-rays or ultrasounds to detect the exact transplant locations.
-According to orthopedics, advancement in regenerative treatments has made it possible for doctors to treat diseases like cervical lordosis.
+According to orthopedics, advancements in regenerative treatments have allowed doctors to treat diseases like cervical lordosis.

 Sources